-Most mommies may wonder about 1 year old milk schedule of their babies!
-Well, there is no doubt that your baby’s breast milk or formula milk demands may change as he transcends into the first year, however, the key is to effectively fit in his milk demands with his solid meal plans.
-Ideally, your baby should be having three solid meals during the day by the time he is one year old, which means you can feed him anywhere from 22 to 32 ounces of breast milk or formula milk in a 24-hour cycle.
+Most mommies may wonder about their 1-year-old’s milk schedule!
+Well, there is no doubt that your baby’s breast milk or formula milk demands may change as they transcend into the first year; however, the key is to effectively fit in his milk demands with his solid meal plans.
+Ideally, your baby should be having three solid meals during the day by the time they are one year old, which means you can feed them anywhere from 22 to 32 ounces of breast milk or formula milk in a 24-hour cycle.
 However, some babies may take more or less than this amount based on their solid food intake or the baby’s appetite.
-Mothers who wish to make the transition from breast or formula milk to cow’s milk, well; this may be a good time to begin introducing cow’s milk to your munchkin!
+Mothers who wish to make the transition from breast or formula milk to cow’s milk now may be a good time to begin introducing cow’s milk to your munchkin!

 Meal Plan for a 1-Year-Old

 As a parent, you may decide what to feed your toddler but always remember not to force-feed your baby.
-If your baby resists eating a certain type or amount of food, respect his decision and try again later.
-Force-feeding may not only negatively impact a baby’s appetite but sometimes it may develop disliking towards a particular food item.
-Also, your 1 year old eating schedule may change on a day-to-day basis as sometimes he may eat more and less on other days.
-Here is a sample food schedule for a one year old that you can give a try!
+If your baby resists eating a certain type or amount of food, respect their decision and try again later.
+Force-feeding may negatively impact a baby’s appetite, but sometimes it may develop disliking towards a particular food item.
+Also, your 1-year-old’s eating schedule may change on a day-to-day basis as some days he may eat more and less on other days.
+Here is a sample food schedule for a one-year-old that you can give a try!

 |Meal Time||Food Item With Quantity (bullet)|

-Easy Baby Food Recipes For A Twelve Months Old Child
+Easy Baby Food Recipes For A Twelve-Month-Old Child

-If you are hunting for some easy and nutritious baby food recipes 12 months, well, here are some of our recommendations:
+If you are hunting for some easy and nutritious baby food recipes for a 12-month-old, look no further; here are some of our recommendations:

 1. Mac And Cheese With Greens

-Most kinds relish the creamy flavor of mac and cheese and this yummy all-time favorite Mac and cheese recipe comes with a healthy twist of greens and can be used as perfect meal ideas for 1 year old babies!
-Wondering how to whip this simple recipe, well, here’s how to make that happen!
+Most kinds relish the creamy flavor of mac and cheese, and this yummy all-time favorite Mac and cheese recipe comes with a healthy twist of greens and can be used as the perfect meal idea for 1-year-old babies!
+Wondering how to whip this simple recipe?
+Well, here’s how to make that happen: